pravega/pravega-operator/doc/tier2.md

     ```
     $ kubectl create -f ecs-credentials.yaml
     ```
-3. Follow the [instructions to deploy Pravega manually](manual-installation.md#install-the-pravega-cluster-manually) and configure the Tier 2 block in your `PravegaCluster` manifest with your ECS connection details and a reference to the secret above.
+3. Follow the [instructions to deploy Pravega manually](manual-installation.md#install-the-pravega-cluster-manually) and configure the LongTermStorage block in your `PravegaCluster` manifest with your ECS connection details and a reference to the secret above.
     ```
     ...
     spec: